subsquid/docs/docs/migrate/migrate-to-arrowsquid-on-substrate.md

 Previously, each call of these methods supplied its own fine-grained data fields selector.
 In the new interface, these calls only request data items, either directly or by relation (for example with the `call` flag for event-requesting methods).
 Field selection is now done by the new `setFields()` method on a per-item-type basis: once for all `Call`s, once for all `Event`s etc. The setting is processor-wide: for example, all `Call`s returned by the processor will have the same set of available fields, regardless of whether they were requested directly or as related data.

-Begin migrating to the new interface by finding all calls to these methods and combining all the data selectors into processor-wide `event`, `call` and `extrinsic` data selectors that request all fields previously requested by individual selectors.
+Begin migrating to the new interface by finding all calls to these methods and combining all the field selectors into processor-wide `event`, `call` and `extrinsic` field selectors that request all fields previously requested by individual selectors.
 Note that `call.args` and `event.args` are now requested by default and can be omitted.
 When done, add a call to `setFields()` supplying it with the new field selectors.

 The new field selector format is fully documented on the [Field selection](/substrate-indexing/setup/field-selection) page.

 :::info
-Blanket field selections like `{data: {event: {extrinsic: true}}}` are not supported in ArrowSquid Beta.
+Blanket field selections like `{data: {event: {extrinsic: true}}}` are not supported in ArrowSquid.
 If you used one of these, please find out which exact fields you use in the batch handler and specifically request them.
 :::

 For example, suppose the processor was initialized with the following three calls: